Robert-Beane/theoryProject/README.md

 You also must install Graphviz which can be done [here](https://graphviz.org/download/).

 ## Files
-* [normalizeTraining.py](normalizeTraining.py)  - Normalizes all of the images contained in the training folders.
+* [normalizeTraining.py](normalizeTraining.py)  - Script for normalizing images, was not used in the final CNN.
 * [multiLayer.py](multiLayer.py)  - Runs implementation of Multi Layer Perceptron (low accuracy).
 * [convolutional.py](convolutional.py)  - Runs the CNN for the LEGO dataset; the final, main implementation.

 ## Overview

 ### Design Matrix
-Our design matrix consists of three categories of Lego minifigures: Star Wars, Marvel, and other.
+Our design matrix consists of three categories of LEGO Minifigures: Star Wars, Marvel, and other.
 From there, 37 subcategories are distributed among them, numbered starting at 0001 and generally consisting of less than thirty 512 by 512 images a piece (after duplication).
-These subcategories identify characters that Lego has made minifigures for (e.g., Yoda, Captain America, Harry Potter, etc.).
+These subcategories identify characters that LEGO has made Minifigures for (e.g., Yoda, Captain America, Harry Potter, etc.).
 To identify them more specifically, each subcategory is labeled with a number from 1-37 in the three CSV files included.

 The images are preprocessed before training through downsizing by a scale of two (i.e., 512 x 512 down to 256 x 256).
 It is possible to run the neural network without any preprocessing, but this significantly increases the training and validation times, as well as the quality of results.